 Day 3: Prairie du Sac, Sauk City, Plain, Spring Green

 There’s no better compliment to cheese than wine, so the Wollersheim Winery in Prairie du Sac is another “must-see” on this artisan cheese tour itinerary.
 Hungarian Count Agoston Haraszthy, the “Father of California winemaking,” first selected it for vineyards in the 1840s.
-Today, Wollersheim is led by winemaker Philippe Coquard, who is originally hails from the Beaujolais region of France where he grew up working in the wine industry.
+Today, Wollersheim is led by winemaker Philippe Coquard, who originally hails from the Beaujolais region of France where he grew up working in the wine industry.
 After a tour of the facility, Wollersheim offers a complimentary wine sampling along with an explanation of official wine tasting guidelines.

 The next stop is Cedar Grove Cheese in Plain.
 One of Wisconsin’s most environmentally conscious producers of organic and local cheese, Cedar Grove provides additive-free cheese from ecologically sustainable sources, including white cheddar, farmer’s cheese, pepper jack and Colby.
 The company’s unique “Living Machine” performs biological treatment to wash water left after whey separation.
 Call ahead for tour dates and times.